-People are always talking about what shows they’re binging on Netflix or Hulu, but they never talk about the countless series that are on Youtube fo’ free.
-One series in particular has both humor and horror is one of my favorite things to watch: Buzzfeed Unsolved.
-Hosted by Ryan Bergara and Shane Madej, Buzzfeed Unsolved features true crime as well as supernatural episodes.
+People are always talking about what shows they’re binging on Netflix or Hulu, but they never talk about the countless series that are on Youtube for free!
+One series in particular has both humor and horror is one of my favorite things to watch: Unsolved, AKA/formerly known as Buzzfeed Unsolved.
+Hosted by Ryan Bergara and Shane Madej, Unsolved features true crime as well as supernatural episodes.
 In the true-crime episodes, Ryan and Shane share succinct and silly retellings of famous and not so famous unsolved mysteries along with theories of who could have done them.
 In the supernatural episodes, Ryan, who fully believes in ghosts, and Shane, who totally doesn’t, go ghost hunting together, and watching it makes you end up rooting for the ghosts.
-New episodes are starting up again in honor of Friday the 13th, but if you are new to the series or want to look back on some of the greats, here are 13 episodes you HAVE to watch:
+Looking back on some of the greats, here are 13 episodes you HAVE to watch:

 The Mysterious Disappearance of The Sodder Children